 - Refrain from offering advice to a client which conflicts with or is contrary to that given by the client’s registered medical advisor/s.

-- Desist from promising a cure, advice or otherwise pass comment on any condition or problem, on any medical, psychiatric, or psychological problem or condition unless they have training and qualifications in these fields.
+- Desist from promising a cure, advice, pass diagnosis, or otherwise comment on any condition or problem, on any medical, psychiatric, or psychological problem or condition

-- Accept that any client referred to them by a registered Medical Practitioner (or other relevant agency) remains the clinical responsibility of the Medical Practitioner (or agency) and the referrer should be suitably informed of the client’s
+- Accept that any client referred to them by a registered Medical Practitioner (or other relevant agency) remains the clinical responsibility of the Medical Practitioner (or agency) and the

 progress.

-- Ensure that client notes and records are kept secure and confidential and that the use of computer records remains within the accordance of the General Data Protection Regulation (GDPR) and that they are destroyed after a reasonable
+- Ensure that client notes and records are kept secure and confidential and that the use of computer records remains within the accordance of the General Data Protection Regulation

 length of time.

 - Explain fully to clients in advance of any treatment, the fee levels, precise terms of payment and any charges which might be imposed for non-attendance or cancelled appointments.
-(N.B.
-Whilst not obligatory, written material is

 preferable to verbal statements as this is less likely to give grounds for misunderstanding should any dispute between client and therapist subsequently develop).

-- Confidentiality regarding details of the treatment will be respected, unless the patient gives written permission to divulge personal information, always provided that such confidentiality is neither inconsistent with the safety of the client’s
+- Confidentiality regarding details of the treatment will be respected, unless the patient gives written permission to divulge personal information, always provided that such confidentiality

 family members or other members of the public nor in contravention of the laws of the land.

-- Obtain written permission from the client (or if appropriate, the client's parent or legal guardian before either recording client sessions or discussing undisguised cases with any person whatsoever. ('Recording' in this context means any
+- Obtain written permission from the client (or if appropriate, the client's parent or legal guardian before either recording client sessions or discussing undisguised cases with any person

-method other than the usual taking of written case notes.
-'Undisguised' in this context means cases in which material has not been sufficiently altered in order to offer reasonable anonymity to all relevant parties).
-With particular reference
+whatsoever. ('Recording' in this context means any method other than the usual taking of written case notes.
+'Undisguised' in this context means cases in which material has not been

-to the use of CCTV equipment, all clients must be fully informed when such equipment is in operation and written permission must be obtained prior to the commencement of any client session.
-(Wherever possible, the practitioner should
+equipment is in operation and written permission must be obtained prior to the commencement of any client session.
+(Wherever possible, the practitioner should ensure that such a

-ensure that such a recording is vision only - i.e. without sound).
+recording is vision only - i.e. without sound).

 - Refrain from using their position of trust and confidence created to exploit the client emotionally, sexually, and financially or in other way.
-Should either a sexual or financial relationship (other than the payment of session fees or purchase
+Should either a sexual or financial relationship

-of books, tapes, or other relevant products) develop between either therapist and client or members of their respective immediate families, the therapist must immediately cease to accept fees, terminate treatment and transfer the client
+of books, tapes, or other relevant products) develop between either therapist and client or members of their respective immediate families, the therapist must immediately cease to

-to another suitable therapist at the earliest opportunity.
+accept fees, terminate treatment and transfer the client to another suitable therapist at the earliest opportunity.

 - Refrain from commencing any sort of relationship with any client, past or present, other than a therapeutic one.
 Clients must remain solely as clients.
-Members of the PHPA are strongly advised against working with friends or family for
+Members of the PHPA are strongly

-anything other than simple relaxation work or other 'single-session' non-analytical therapies.
+advised against working with friends or family for anything other than simple relaxation work or other 'single-session' non-analytical therapies.

 - Use their best endeavours to bring treatment to a successful conclusion in the minimum time consistent with the good care of the client.

-- Refrain from touching the client in any way that may be open to misinterpretation. (e.g. Before employing tactile induction or deepening techniques, both an explanation should be given and permission received).
+- Refrain from touching the client in any way that may be open to misinterpretation. (e.g. Before employing tactile induction or deepening techniques, both an explanation should be

-- Wherever possible, obtain the consent of an appropriate adult (i.e. parent or legal guardian) before conducting treatment with clients who are either under the age of majority or are classified as Special Needs (an appropriate adult should
+- Wherever possible, obtain the consent of an appropriate adult (i.e. parent or legal guardian) before conducting treatment with clients who are either under the age of majority or are

-be present during such sessions; where the client is under the age of 16 and requesting parental or legal guardian consent would violate confidentiality, the therapist should employ an assessment of the client's competency to consent to
+classified as Special Needs (an appropriate adult should be present during such sessions; where the client is under the age of 16 and requesting parental or legal guardian consent would

-- Ensure that where a patient is referred by another Member, or any therapist in any other discipline, whether in the medical profession or not, the referee shall be advised, with the patients consent, at the conclusion of the treatment.
+- Ensure that where a patient is referred by another Member, or any therapist in any other discipline, whether in the medical profession or not, the referee shall be advised, with the

 - Co-operate with other therapists and medical practitioners where it is deemed in the best interest of the patient, provided their consent is given.